https://www.humantruth.info/democracy.html

 #good_governance #government #politics

 How do you govern a nation well, looking after people fairly and allowing maximum freedom and prosperity?
+These are the ways.
+Authoritarian, religious and democratic governments can all, and should all, be doing these things.
+If you are in power, you have a responsibility to be pursuing these goals.

-#commercialism #democracy #government #politics
+#commercialism #democracy #democracy_challenges #government #politics

-In short, constant vigilance is required to prevent "democracy´s own weaknesses lead[ing] to disaster"47 , and a system of balances and checks must be maintained, to ensure that the democratic system is not going astray.
+In short, constant vigilance is required to prevent "democracy´s own weaknesses lead[ing] to disaster"57 , and a system of balances and checks must be maintained, to ensure that the democratic system is not going astray.

 For more, see:

 The appeal of democracy comes from its success.
-Horrible dictators such as Hosni Mubarak (Egypt) and Robert Mugabe (Zimbabwe) orchestrate fake elections they can never lose49.
+Horrible dictators such as Hosni Mubarak (Egypt) and Robert Mugabe (Zimbabwe) orchestrate fake elections they can never lose61.
 But why do they do this?
 Because they know that their populations, and those they work with around the world, are convinced of the worth of democracy.

 “When the enemies of democracy mouth its rhetoric and ape its rituals, you know it was won the war. [...]
 We live in a democratic age.
 Over the last century the world has been shaped by one trend above all others - the rise of democracy.
 In 1900 not a single country had what we would today consider a democracy: a government created by elections in which every citizen could vote.
 Today 119 do, comprising 62 percent of all countries in the world.”

-"The Future of Freedom" by Fareed Zakaria (2003)49
+"The Future of Freedom" by Fareed Zakaria (2003)61